VID-PRO/GH2LTC/README.md

 - **TC-WL-LTC (master)**: same BLE server role as HDMI — receives LTC audio via GPIO 7 decoder, advertises timecode over BLE.
 No HDMI hardware needed; can act as a standalone LTC-to-BLE bridge for slave units.
 - **LTC/CLAP (slave)**: scans for devices offering the service (showing name + address), taps one to connect.
 On receiving a timecode packet it jams the local `LtcEncoder` in real time.
 The web UI displays the connected server's device name.

 LTC hardware runs its own LTC generator, MAX7219 matrix, OLED, web UI, and physical buttons with on-device menu.
 In master mode it decodes LTC from GPIO 7 and acts as a BLE timecode server; in slave mode it receives timecode via BLE and generates standalone LTC output.
 CLAP is client-only (no LTC input/output, LED matrix only).
-The HDMI board has no MAX7219 hardware and relies on the OLED for status display.
+The HDMI board has no MAX7219 hardware and uses the OLED for status display plus a menu system controlled by four physical buttons.

 ---